-Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For NuptialsTo Bryan Abasolo
+Why ‘Bachelorette’ Rachel Lindsay Went From Pants To A Not-So-Sexy Wedding Dress For Nuptials To Bryan Abasolo

 Rachel Lindsay said yes to the dress, but it won’t be a sexy one.
 The Bachelorette star, who is set to marry fiancé Bryan Abasolo in a Caribbean wedding this August, told Page Six that when she hired designer Randi Rahm to craft the perfect wedding dress, she made it clear she was game for anything except a “sexy,” body-hugging gown.

-Lindsay explained that when she starred on The Bachelorette, she loved wearing sexy dresses from Randi Rahm, but she knew for her wedding day she wanted to go in a different direction and “did not want to go for sexy” by wearing anything too tight or revealing as she walks down te aisle.
+Lindsay explained that when she starred on The Bachelorette, she loved wearing sexy dresses from Randi Rahm, but she knew for her wedding day, she wanted to go in a different direction and “did not want to go for sexy” by wearing anything too tight or revealing as she walks down the aisle.

 “I’m a curvy girl.
 I didn’t want something that hugged my figure or to take away from me being a bride, where you’re focusing on the wrong thing.”

-Rachel Lindsay originally wanted to wear a pantsuit to her wedding.
+Lindsay originally wanted to wear a pantsuit to her wedding.

 “I personally wouldn’t want to wear a dress,” Lindsay told USA Today shortly after her Bachelorette season ended in 2017.
 “I’d like to wear a white tuxedo.”

-Indeed, Randi Rahm told Page Six that when Rachel first met with her, The Bachelorette beauty immediately announced, “I’m wearing pants.”
+Indeed, Rahm told Page Six that when Rachel first met with her, The Bachelorette beauty immediately announced, “I’m wearing pants.”

 The designer urged Rachel to try on some other things because “you can always wear pants.”
 Rachel Lindsay agreed that she can wear pants on any red carpet or at any event, so she changed her tune on the tuxedo.